Rhizopogon salebrosus

-Fire is known to significantly reduce biomass and diversity of ectomychorrizal fungi.
+Fire is known to significantly reduce biomass and diversity of ectomycorrhizal fungi.
 Though some species are more persistent than others.
 One study found that R. salebrosus was present in the soil before and after prescribed burning, suggesting that it is able to survive or re-establish quickly after a disturbance such as fire.

-Rhizopogon kretzerae is another ectomycorrhizal fungus under the Rhizopogon sub-genus Amylopogon.
+Rhizopogon kretzerae is another ectomycorrhizal fungus under the Rhizopogon subgenus Amylopogon.
 R. kretzerae are similar to R. salebrosus in that they form obligate symbiotic relationships with Pterospora andromedea, however these associations are usually only observed in eastern populations.
-Like other members of the sub-genus Amylopogon, R. kretzerae is known to act as a mycobiont host to the parasitic plant P. andromedea and grow under members of Pinaceae, however it has only ever been found associated with Pinus strobus or the eastern white pine.
+Like other members of the subgenus Amylopogon, R. kretzerae is known to act as a mycobiont host to the parasitic plant P. andromedea and grow under members of Pinaceae, however it has only ever been found associated with Pinus strobus or the eastern white pine.
 In recent years there has been a noticeable decline in eastern populations of P. andromedea likely due to human impact.
 Conservation management efforts are being made by examining the genetics of P. andromedea's preferred eastern fungal symbiont, R. kretzerae.
 In many cases, mycoheterotrophic plants and mycorrhizal fungal relationships are so specific that seedling recruitment is not possible in the absence of their key fungal symbiont.
 Close relatives of the host fungi are sometimes able to trigger germination, though survivorship is low.